avanzosc/odoo-addons/stock_picking_cmr_report/README.rst

     :alt: License: AGPL-3

 ========================
-Stock picking cmr report
+Stock picking CMR report
 ========================

-* New "CRM" tag in pickings, and new report.
+* New "CMR" tag in pickings, and new report.

 Bug Tracker
 ===========